sathish-t/nanopore-mod-course/materials/sequence-align-pycoqc.md

 ## Filter BAM file to include only primary reads

-We now filter the BAM file containing the alignments to only include primary alignments, or the best alignment per molecule.
+We now filter the BAM file containing the alignments to only include primary alignments i.e. the best alignment per molecule.
 When we call modifications, we will get one spatial profile of modification per alignment.
 So if we have multiple alignments per molecule, we will get multiple modification tracks per molecule.